javadhaditaghi/diceParty/README.md

-Certainly!
-Here's a review of the code I've written for the "Dice Party" game:

----

 I created a web-based dice game called "Dice Party" using HTML, CSS, and JavaScript.
 The game allows players to choose between multiplayer and single-player modes.

 ### HTML Structure: